CS386-Team4/STR-DCIS/project_documentation/deliverable_media/D2_Requirements.md

 User Story 10: "As a gamer who enjoys community experiences, I like to be able to play with friends"
 Priority: 4
 Estimated Hours: 25

+User Story 11: "As a gamer who enjoys showing off to my friends, I want to be able to purchase flashy skins that I can use in-game"
+Priority: 5
+Estimated Hours: 15

+User Story 12: "As a gamer who enjoys interactivity in games, I want to be able to emote and communicate with other players in my game"
+Priority: 2
+Estimated Hours: 10

 ## Issue Tracker
 https://github.com/CS386-Team4/STR-DCIS/projects/2